maxi1134/Home-Assistant-Config/documentation/automations_list_v2.md

      - Waiting someone
    - Automatically set the the following boolean inputs to off after a condition is met
       - Acid time
+    - Trigger the alarm system upon motion and notify and broadcast an alarm
 - [Alexe](/node-red/flows/Alexe.json):
    - Tells Alexe take out the dog from 9 am until the dog is seen by Frigate on one of the cameras
 - [Carla](/node-red/flows/Carla.json):